zeptofs/api-documentation/README.md

 ### Making changes

-1. Make changes to the Developer Gudies directly in the [source/guides](source/guides) markdown files (there is no need for the application to be running).
+1. Make changes to the Developer Guides directly in the [source/guides](source/guides) markdown files (there is no need for the application to be running).
 For example:
 - [source/guides/zepto-api.md](source/guides/zepto-api.md)
 - [source/guides/webhooks.md](source/guides/webhooks.md)
 2. Commit your changes.